NHS-South-Central-and-West/style-guide/docs/visualisation/colour-palettes.md

 ## 🟦 Core NHS Colours

+87% of people spontaneously recall these two colours - white and NHS blue - when asked about the NHS identity.
+Therefore, NHS blue and white are the dominant colours in our colour palette.
+They also ensure that communications maximise the strong value of the NHS identity and the positive attributes that patients, the public and stakeholders attach to it.

 | Colour     | Hex       | RGB              | Pantone | Usage                                                  |
 |------------|-----------|------------------|---------|--------------------------------------------------------|
 | NHS Blue   | `#005EB8` | `rgb(0, 94, 184)` | 300     | Primary NHS brand colour; used for main elements.      |